Along the Line

-After returning to Wansford the train leaves, crossing the Old Great North Road by a level crossing at the eastern end of the station.
+After returning to Wansford the train departs, crossing the Old Great North Road by a level crossing at the eastern end of the station.
 During peak traffic times before the dual carriageway bypass was constructed in 1959 this crossing was a major bottleneck and on summer Saturdays the gates were sometimes shut against road traffic for up to 20 minutes at a time.
-The signals at the platform ends are two of the few surviving Great Northern Railway somersault signals, once a familiar sight to passengers along the East coast main line.
+The signals at the platform ends are two of the few surviving Great Northern Railway somersault signals, once a familiar sight to passengers on the Ramsey branch off the East coast main line.

 The section of line beyond Sutton Cross is rich in history.
 To the south of the line across the fields can be seen the picturesque village of Water Newton.
 The water mill here was built in 1791.